-Subject to feedback from stakeholders on this draft assessment, the International Secretariat's preliminary assessment is that the corrective action on quasi-fiscal expenditures has been partly addressed and considers that Kazakhstan has made meaningful progress on Requirement 6.2.
+The International Secretariat's assessment is that the corrective action on quasi-fiscal expenditures has been partly addressed and considers that Kazakhstan has made meaningful progress on Requirement 6.2.
 The 2017 EITI Report provides a list of quasi-fiscal expenditures undertaken by SOEs, although the report includes the IA's reservations over the classification of certain expenditures as quasi-fiscal.
 While there is evidence of the NSC's efforts to report on quasi-fiscal expenditures, more work is required to ensure that a comprehensive list of clearly categorised quasi-fiscal expenditures is publicly disclosed, including quasi-fiscal expenditures other than those related to social development and local infrastructure (e.g. subsidies).